daviddarnes/david.darn.es/_posts/2019-06-01-use-eleventy-to-generate-a-ghost-blog.md

 </ul>
 ```

-Let’s run Eleventy with `eleventy serve` and see what happens:
+Let’s run Eleventy with `eleventy --serve` and see what happens:

 ![Unformatted list of linked post titles](/images/eleventy-ghost-blog/post-list.png)